-Then, you will need to download the ZerOS show files to allow you to control the Capture visualisation files:
+Then, you will need to download the ZerOS show file to allow you to control the "Dockhouse" Capture visualisation file:

-The ZerOS Show files will allow you to control the Capture files, from either a physical ZerOS console such as FLX, or Phantom ZerOS.
-Once downloaded, extract/unzip these files.
+The ZerOS Show file will allow you to control the "Dockhouse" Capture file, from either a physical ZerOS console such as FLX, or Phantom ZerOS.

 Using Phantom ZerOS to control the Capture files on the same PC

-It is possible to control a Capture visualisation from Phantom ZerOS running on the same PC.
+It is possible to control Capture visualisation from Phantom ZerOS running on the same PC.
 Using the CITP protocol to control your Capture visualisation file, there is no need for a Phantom ZerOS unlock dongle.
-If you require to output Art-Net or sACN from Phantom ZerOS, an unlock dongle is required.
+To output Art-Net or sACN from Phantom ZerOS, an unlock dongle is required.

 To control the venues from Phantom ZerOS, first copy the required ZerOS show file (.zos) to your Phantom local drive on your PC.
 For information on configuring your Phantom Local Drive, click here.

 Then run Phantom ZerOS as your chosen Desk Type.
 After loading, open the Monitor 1 window (or LCD on FLX S24), and then tap the Insert key on your PC.
 This will take you into Setup.
 Choose Load from the left hand side, and then choose your ZerOS show file required to control your chosen visualisation file.
-These show files have been created using a FLX console, and so if you are using a different console type, you will receive warnings to inform you some information may not be loaded.
+The show file was created using a FLX console, and so if you are using a different console type, you will receive warnings to inform you some information may not be loaded.